nicolle-chm/nicolle-chm.github.io/_pages/publications.md

 ## Articles/Papers

-These works provide an overview of my research in social science data analysis with the use of machine lerning techniques
+These publications offer a comprehensive insight into my research involving the application of machine learning techniques in social science data analysis.

 * Awaiting publication